-NA PARTY and administrative costs

-The products included under this (including a profit margin).

-100 100 business models include:
+business models include:

+Populties on the propagator

 Property finance (Home loans); Penalties on the prepayment of

-Instalment sales (vehicle and advances are limited to
+➤ Instalment sales (vehicle and advances are limited to

 asset finance); reasonable compensation for

 Personal loans and other retail early termination of the contract.

 products such as overdrafts.

 The key risk in these business

 models is credit risk.
 This is

-Carlotte and the influenced by the macro
+influenced by the macro

 environment within which the

 business operates.

 Business and The business models of the bank The cash flows on these business

 Corporate are focused on collecting and corporate advances are

 advances contractual cash flows on solely payments of principal and

 advances and growing these interest.

-1 1 2 - 1 Lun advances within acceptable credit
+advances within acceptable credit

 appetite limits.
 The products Interest charged to customers

-The House included under this business model compensates the bank for the
+included under this business model compensates the bank for the

-\$0 to 10 to 10 include: time value of money, credit risk
+include: time value of money, credit risk

 and administrative costs

-Term loans (trade and working (including a profit margin).
+➤ Term loans (trade and working (including a profit margin).

-Congress of capital finance, specialised
+capital finance, specialised

 finance, and asset-backed Penalties on the prepayment of

-The Property of finance.) advances are limited to
+finance.) advances are limited to

-ALE STREET Commercial property finance; reasonable compensation for
+Commercial property finance; reasonable compensation for

 and early termination of the contract.

-7.3 > Overdrafts.
+Overdrafts. carry termination of the contract.

+Cvordiano.

-KIN DAY These advances are held primarily
+These advances are held primarily

 to realise the related contractual

-1 1 1 1 1 1 1 1 1 1 1 cash flows over the life of the
+cash flows over the life of the

 instruments and earn a lending

 margin in return.

 Investment The bank holds investment The cash flows on these

 securities securities with lower credit risk investment securities are solely

 (typically with counterparties such payments of principal and

 as the government) that are interest.

 convertible into cash within a short

 time period as and when required

 for liquidity risk management

 purposes.

 The types of instruments used for

 liquidity risk management purposes

 are generally government bonds

 and treasury bills.

 These investment securities are

 held to collect contractual cash

 flows but are also available to be

 pledged as collateral or sold if

 required for liquidity management

 purposes.
 Sales are often in the

 form of a repurchase agreement

 transaction.
 If the accounting

 requirements for derecognition are

 not met, the transaction does not

 constitute a sale for IFRS 9

 business model assessment

 purposes.
 For accounting

 purposes, repurchase agreement

 transactions are treated as a

 secured funding transaction rather

-A PROPERTY than a sale, and the bank
+than a sale, and the bank

 continues to recognise the asset

-The second states and collect the contractual cash
+and collect the contractual cash

 flows.

 These investment securities are

 only sold before maturity to meet

 liquidity needs in a stress scenario,

-经验的 有 which is consistent with a business
+which is consistent with a business

 model to collect contractual cash

 flows.

 Cash and cash Cash and cash equivalents are The cash flows on these assets

-equivalents short-term, highly liquid are solely payments of principal
+equivalents short-term, highly liquid investments are solely payments of principal

-investments that are readily and interest.
+that are readily convertible to known and interest.

-· 本 · · · convertible to known amounts of
+amounts of cash.

-cash.

 These assets are held to collect

 contractual cash flows.

 Accounts Financial accounts receivable are The cash flows on these assets

 receivable short- term financial assets which are solely payments of principal

 include intercompany accounts that and interest.

-are held to
+are held to collect contractual cash

-collect contractual cash flows.
+flows.

-,